telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/blazor-report-viewer/how-to-use-blazor-report-viewer.md

->important The following article guides you how to use Blazor Report Viewer in a            [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor)            web application.
+> The following article guides you how to use Blazor Report Viewer in a            [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor)            web application.

 ## Prerequisites